hbctraining/BMI714_Intro_to_HPC/lessons/R_libraries_on_O2.md

 If you are working with small(er) data files, using R on your personal computer will suffice.
 However, once the data become large there are a few reasons why it might be to your advantage to switch to using R on a high performance compute cluster.

 * **Increased** access to **compututational resources**
-    * Large datasets have increased memory requirements for processing
+    * Large datasets have increased **memory** requirements for processing
-    * R can be built and linked to libraries which utilizes multi-core technology for automatic parallel execution
+    * R can be built and linked to libraries which utilizes **multi-core** technology for automatic parallel execution
 * Access to **different R versions**
     * Especially helpful for reproducing older analyses
     * R modules have been installed and are ready to use
 * Run **R in a non-interactive session**
-    * Can submit multiple R scripts as separate jobs running in the background command Line parameters
+    * Can submit multiple R scripts as separate jobs running in the background command line parameters
 * **Running an R script with parameters**.
 As we showed previously, we can create R scripts which take user arguments as input.
 This can be helpful for:
     *  Repeated analyses on different datasets
     *  Independent analysis tasks for a larger dataset